kehfulwara/Automation/README.md

 The .click() and .send_keys() methods are essential for simulating user actions in Selenium.
 Special keyboard keys like ENTER or SHIFT can be sent using the Keys class from selenium.webdriver.common.keys.
 Identifying elements by their attributes (such as name or link text) and using appropriate selectors is crucial for automation tasks.

+# How to Send Emails with Python using SMTP:
+Python's smtplib module allows sending emails programmatically via SMTP servers.
+Secure connections are established using TLS, and authentication requires app-specific passwords for Gmail and Yahoo.
+Including a subject line and proper formatting helps prevent emails from being marked as spam.
+The project involves reading and updating a CSV file, checking dates, and using dictionary comprehensions with pandas.
+Randomized letter templates are selected and personalized using string replacement.
+The final step is sending the email using the smtplib library, ensuring all variables are correctly updated and saved.